francescozaniol/xsalt/examples/x-store/README.md

 ## Inline x-store

-Dynamic data (for example fetched from a database with PHP) can be printed directly inside the `x-store` tag in index.xhtml:
+Data can be printed directly inside the `x-store` tag as in this example:

-For example:
 ```html
 <?xml version="1.0"?>
 <?xml-stylesheet type="text/xsl" href="./includes.xsl" ?>